alaakh42/Newspaper-Articles-Daily-Crawler/README.md

 ### Final Note:
-- You can disable/comment the code that writes in the news_db.db, and just write data in files by uncommenting the following section in each of the spiders class in toscrape.py file:
+- You can comment the code that writes in the news_db.db, and just write data in files by uncommenting the following section in each of the spiders class in toscrape.py file:
 ```python
 with open("Parallel_Extracted_Urls/urls_0.txt", "a") as myfile:
 	print "LINK ADDED_0"